fast050/LearningPlat/README.md

 # LearningPlat
-An App That Helps Learners across the world to find high-quality courses on Udemy to learn new things and open a new door of life chances.
+An app that helps learners across the world to find high-quality courses on Udemy to learn new things and open a new door of life chances.

 # Description
 - Search any Courses On Udemy.